 Marketing professionals continue to focus on the young and the aesthetics of youth.
 And while many older adults do strive to be “younger” in some ways, as time moves forward and the aging population explodes worldwide, we are seeing a growing pride in being “older” and in the aesthetic preferences of older adults.

-Earlier this year, I approached a large national foundation that also has a substantial number of donor advised funds, with a grant proposal for funding an outstanding nonprofit project.
-But the nonprofit’s annual operational budget, being “under $500,000,” meant the foundation declined support based solely on that criteria.
+A few months ago, I approached a large national foundation that also has a substantial number of donor advised funds.
+I wanted to submit a proposal to fund an outstanding nonprofit project.
+But the nonprofit’s annual operational budget – being “under $1,000,000” – meant the foundation declined support based solely on that criteria.
 They would not take even a cursory glance at what the nonprofit is accomplishing, at how well it operates and how worthy it could be as a partner.
 On a personal note, what that foundation’s professional advisors also missed is that some of the Board members and donors of that nonprofit were capable of establishing donor advised funds.
 They would have been thrilled to receive even a modest grant and might have themselves become donor advised fund clients.
-But the “under $500,000” rule supplanted all other considerations in this case.
+But the “under $1,000,000” rule supplanted all other considerations.
 But why is operating budget size so important?

 Since returning to Austin in 2013 and helping nonprofit “startups” bolster their infrastructure and credibility in order to secure more substantial donations, I have noticed some of them are reluctant to support younger nonprofits because they are, “too small.”
 Potential donors cite the nonprofits have not been in existence long enough (i.e., five years or more).
 Some decline because these smaller and younger initiatives have not had formal audits, which are an expensive undertaking for most small nonprofit organizations (and there are reputable alternatives).
 I visited with one foundation a few years ago that required every nonprofit applicant to have four consecutive years of professional audits.
 That is way over the top.
 I advised focusing instead on gold-level or higher GuideStar profiles, and GreatNonprofits reviews by those actually involved with and volunteering for the nonprofits applying.